tanmatt/QuoteOfTheDay/README.md

 - Tue May 28 07:00:07 2024 | Kindness is in our power, even when fondness is not. - Samuel Johnson
 - Wed May 29 07:00:07 2024 | There are two kinds of companies, those that work to try to charge more and those that work to charge less.
 We will be the second. - Jeff Bezos
 - Thu May 30 07:00:07 2024 | Whenever you find yourself on the side of the majority, it is time to pause and reflect. - Mark Twain
+- Fri May 31 07:00:06 2024 | The wicked leader is he who the people despise.
+The good leader is he who the people revere.
+The great leader is he who the people say, 'We did it ourselves.' - Lao Tzu